SWHL/OnlineDocumentsCollection/docs/GoogleEngineeringPracticesDocumentation/reviewer/looking-for.en.md

+---
+comments: true
+---

-# What to look for in a code review
+# What to Look For In a Code Review

 Note: Always make sure to take into account
 [The Standard of Code Review](standard.md) when considering each of these